Master of Arts in Anthropology

 General Course Requirements

-A minimum of 30 credit hours of course work is required for the MA with the average course being 3 credits.
+A minimum of 30 credit hours of course work is required for the MA if a student’s primary area of focus is biological or cultural anthropology.
+If a student’s primary area of focus is archaeology, then a minimum of 31 credit hours of course work is required instead.
+The average course is 3 credits.
 100 and 200 level courses cannot be counted as credit toward a graduate degree.
 MA students must be enrolled at the University of Hawaiʻi full-time (8 credits minimum) for at least 2 semesters while completing the degree.
+See Residency Program Requirement.

 Graduate students must maintain at least a B (3.0) average.
 All courses taken for degree credit must be taken for a letter grade (A-F).
 Credit/No Credit courses do not count toward degree credit.

 ANTH 699: Directed Reading and Research credits when taken for a grade (A-F) may be counted toward the MA degree.
 Consult the Graduate Chair to determine the exact number of credits that can be applied in specific cases.